Combustion (or burning, as it is more commonly known) is the reaction between a fuel and Oxygen which can create lots of energy.

 Nitrogen (about 78%), Oxygen (21%) and a small mixture of other gases such as Carbon Dioxide and Argon.
 This can be shown in a pie chart:

-For example, when the flammable metal magnesium is burned, lots of light, heat and smoke are produced, but when the reaction is complete the white solid Magnesium Oxide will be clearly seen.
-This reaction can be seen in the 'sparklers' that are used on Bonfire Night.
+When the flammable metal magnesium is burned, lots of light, heat and smoke are produced, but when the reaction is complete the white solid magnesium oxide will be clearly seen.
+This process is called oxidation and this reaction can be seen in the 'sparklers' that are used on Bonfire Night.

 This reaction can be shown in a word equation:

 Please note that the light, heat and smoke are not included in the chemical (word) equation because they are not chemicals.

 All combustion reactions are irreversible.
 This means we can't reverse the reaction; we won't get the original reactants (what we react) from the products (what we make).
 So in the example above, we can't get magnesium or oxygen back from the product, magnesium oxide.